-The Rodinia and Other property licenses consists of the 100% owned SEPLs in Jamaica known as Arthurs Seat, Main Ridge and Hungry Gully.
+The Rodinia and Other property licenses consisted of the 100% owned SEPLs in Jamaica known as Arthurs Seat, Main Ridge and Hungry Gully.
 On February 19, 2022, the Company entered into an agreement with Rodinia Resources Pty Limited to purchase the 0.5% NSR related to the Hungry Gully and Main Ridge SEPLs for cash consideration of \$31,785 (US\$25,000).
 No royalties remain payable on the Hungry Gully and Main Ridge SEPLs.
 During February 2024, the Company contributed its Main Ridge SEPL and a portion of its Arthurs Seat SEPL to the Super Block project (see below).
+During February 2025, the Company contributed its Arthur Seat SEPL to the Bellas Gate project subject to the Freeport EIA.